oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-operations.md

 We've successfully reserved 7 pencils

-- Go to the **zipkin web page** and click find traces, you'll see the list of traces
+- Go to the **zipkin web page** and click find traces, you'll see the list of traces (the details you have will of course be different)